Eco-driving: what is it and how do you do it?

 What is eco-driving?

-Eco-driving is a set of practices designed to reduce your car's electricity consumption (or fuel consumption for internal combustion engines).
-It encompasses a wide range of behaviors that can be adopted to ensure smoother, more energy-efficient driving.
+Eco-driving is a set of practices designed to reduce your car's electricity consumption (or fuel consumption for internal combustion cars).
+It covers a wide range of behaviours that can be adopted to ensure smoother, more fuel-efficient driving.

 Eco-driving: how do you go about it?